eclipse-hono/hono/readme.md

 Please refer to the [Getting Started guide on the project web site](https://www.eclipse.org/hono/getting-started/).

+## Running Hono

+Eclipse Hono consists of multiple micro service components.
+Please refer to the [Admin Guide](https://www.eclipse.org/hono/admin-guide/) and [User Guide](https://www.eclipse.org/hono/user-guide/) sections on the project web site for details on how to configure and use these components.

 ## Using Hono

-Please take a look at the [example clients](client) which illustrate how client code can interact with Hono to send and receive data.
+Please take a look at the [Developer Guide](https://www.eclipse.org/hono/dev-guide/) which provides examples of how clients can interact with Hono and how to create a custom protocol adapter.

 ## Remote API

 Clients can interact with Hono by means of AMQP 1.0 based message exchanges.
 Please refer to the corresponding [API documentation pages](https://www.eclipse.org/hono/api/) for details:

-## Components

-Eclipse Hono consists of multiple micro service components.
-Please refer to the [Components section on the project web site](https://www.eclipse.org/hono/component/) for details on how to configure and use these components.

 ## Get in Touch